OSInside/kiwi/doc/source/building/build_oem_disk.rst

 2. :ref:`deploy_from_iso`

-   Boot the OEM installation image and let KIWI's oem installer deploy the OEM disk image from CD/DVD or USB stick onto the target disk
+   Boot the OEM installation image and let KIWI's OEM installer deploy the OEM disk image from CD/DVD or USB stick onto the target disk

 3. :ref:`deploy_from_network`

-   PXE boot the target system and let KIWI's oem installer deploy the OEM disk image from the network onto the target disk
+   PXE boot the target system and let KIWI's OEM installer deploy the OEM disk image from the network onto the target disk

 .. _deploy_manually: